haresfaiez/haresfaiez.github.io/_posts/2016-12-15-primitive-obsession.md

 There is a waste of knowledge.
-That turns out to be a source of bugs as the signature of the client goes to higher abstract forms, especially when there is not enough test coverage in the system to cover the the situations that involves the inital assignment.
+That turns out to be a source of bugs as the signature of the client goes to higher abstract forms, especially when there is not enough test coverage in the system to cover all the situations that involve the inital assignment.

 It would be better to name it "anEvenNumber".
-Except  that the name of the argument is better to be focused on the role the argument plays in the body of the procedure, and not its nature.
+The name of the argument is better to be focused on the role the argument plays in the body of the procedure, and not its nature.
 Mixing the role and the type of the arguemnt in the name won't make the code easy to understand.